Indecent Treatment of a Child

 If the evidence is inconsistent, unreliable, or not supported by other material, the Court may find the charge is not proven.

-If you or someone you know needs to speak with the best criminal lawyers in Qld, contact Ashworth Lawyers today.
+If you or someone you know needs to speak with the best criminal lawyers in Queensland, contact Ashworth Lawyers today.

 Call us on (07) 3012 6531 or fill in our Quick Enquiry form for a confidential discussion with our Brisbane criminal lawyers.